Everything You Need to Know About Meibomian Gland Dysfunction

 What are the Solutions for Meibomian Gland Dysfunction?

-Treatments for Meibomian Gland Dysfunction range from self-administered or practitioner-administered treatments and typically involve a few methods, such as heat application and manual gland expression.
+Treatments for Meibomian Gland Dysfunction range from self-administered or practitioner-administered treatments and typically involve a few methods, such as artificial tears, heat application, and manual gland expression.
 Dr. Dawn Wattenhofer usually suggests applying warm compresses over your eyelids as a first course of action.
 This gently opens the clogged glands and loosens the oil that may have accumulated.
 Warm compresses can provide temporary relief.

 Think You Have MGD?
 We Can Help